Some people think that investing is expensive and costs a lot of money.

 Another way to become a micro-investor is to use tech to boost your investments.

-Micro-investing apps, including the Spaceship app, can offer features to boost your investment depending on your behaviour.
+Micro-investing platforms, including the Spaceship app, can offer features to boost your investment depending on your behaviour.

-These can be good alternatives if you’re not yet ready to set up a weekly plan, but still want to become a regular investor – and Boosts and round ups can still add up quickly.
+These can be useful tools if you're not yet ready to set up a weekly plan, but still want to become a regular investor – and Boosts and round ups can still add up quickly.

-4. Find an app or broker that has the micro-investing features you need
+4. Find an app or broker with the micro-investing features you need

-Look for features such as whether there are minimum investment amounts, holding periods, the range of assets on offer, and whether it’s a reputable company.
+Look for features such as whether there are minimum investment amounts, holding periods, the range of assets on offer, the fee structure, and whether it's a reputable company.

-You should be able to easily understand what you’re investing in, what it will cost you, and what you should expect as a customer.
+You should be able to easily understand what you're investing in, what the investing fees are, if there are any other monthly fees, and what you should expect as a customer.

 5. Remember the risks

-For instance, you may want to invest in a few individual stocks, but you may only have the option of investing in a portfolio of stocks.
+You may only have the option of investing in a pre-set portfolio rather than individual stocks.

-You can get started micro-investing with Spaceship by downloading the Spaceship app.
+You can get started with as little as $1 with Spaceship Voyager.